effibot/waveshare_cpp/README.md

 Raw CAN socket management with configurable read timeouts.
 Implements ICANSocket interface for dependency injection.

 **BridgeConfig** - Bridge configuration and environment management
-Loads configuration from environment variables, .env files, or defaults.
+Loads configuration from JSON files or environment variables.
 Validates all parameters before use.
 Supports multiple configuration sources with priority hierarchy.

 ### Frame Construction